 The community has strong roots in both agriculture and education, as it is home to the headquarters of several federal and state agricultural agencies, populous Santa Fe College and the University of Florida , one of the country's largest collegiate institutions.
-Set on a 2,000-acre campus just off I-75, the university is renowned for its research in such fields as medicine and enrolls some 51,000 students annually.
+Set on a 2,000-acre campus just off I-75, the university is renowned for its research in such fields as medicine.
 The campus' historic district comprises more than two dozen buildings and properties, some dating to the early 20th century.
-On the main campus, Century Tower, a 157-foot-tall carillon—said to be one of only four in the state—pays homage to alumni and students who died in the World Wars.
+On the main campus, Century Tower, a 157-foot-tall carillon, pays homage to alumni and students who died in the World Wars.
 The university's athletic program also is strong; the men's basketball team earned consecutive NCAA titles in 2006-07, while its football team has claimed three national championships since 1996.

 Student-guided walking tours of the campus are offered Monday through Friday at 11 a.m. and 1 or 2 p.m.; phone (352) 392-2959.
 A map of the campus is available at the AAA office at 1201 N.W.
 13th St., or at the university's Welcome Center in the J. Wayne Reitz Union building on Museum Road.